-- .1 Breaks during the programme of study will be assessed in relation to the impact on professional currency of these breaks and will normally be of a maximum of one year's duration. - .2 Years of study relate to academic sessions unless stated as calendar years. - .3 Where programmes are validated as sandwich awards, the standard registration period will be extended by one year. - .4 Maximum registration period will include time taken for module retake in its entirety. - D3.2 Validation Panels may approve programmes with alternative standard or maximum registration periods where this is justified through curriculum delivery methods or the level of student entry qualifications.
-Professional bodies or specific relevant external regulatory requirements may also impose specific requirements in relation to standard and maximum registration periods. - D3.3 A student seeking an exceptional extension of their registration period will be referred to the Institute Head of Learning, Teaching and Student Experience who will liaise with relevant colleagues to: - check if there are any PSRB requirements - ensure the currency of the programme will be maintained - check that academic study will be undertaken during the extension period - ascertain that the study route will be available following the extension period - confirm that any financial implications have been discussed with the student.
+- D3.3 Validation Panels may approve programmes with alternative standard or maximum registration periods where this is justified through curriculum delivery methods or the level of student entry qualifications.
+Professional bodies or specific relevant external regulatory requirements may also impose specific requirements in relation to standard and maximum registration periods. - D3.4 A student seeking an exceptional extension of their registration period will be referred to the Institute Head of Learning, Teaching and Student Experience who will liaise with relevant colleagues to: - check if there are any PSRB requirements - ensure the currency of the programme will be maintained - check that academic study will be undertaken during the extension period - ascertain that the study route will be available following the extension period - confirm that any financial implications have been discussed with the student.